 Please be aware that the research award does NOT include NHS support and/or treatment costs.
-NHS support costs will be funded via the Comprehensive Research Networks.
+NHS support costs will be funded via the NIHR Clinical Research Networks.
 NHS Excess Treatment costs, can be accessed via the Lead LCRN managing the process on behalf of the local sites.

 Upload a Schedule of Events Cost Attribution Template (SoECAT) form